Bobby Hatfield: The Righteous Brothers: 1963–1968

 Later, Hatfield and Medley performed as a duo and named their singing act The Righteous Brothers.
-They were often told they sounded like African-American gospel singers and chose the name after black Marines remarked of their singing, "that's righteous, brothers" and called them "righteous brothers".
+They were often told they sounded like African-American gospel singers and chose the name after Black Marines remarked of their singing, "that's righteous, brothers" and called them "righteous brothers".
 Their first charted single as the Righteous Brothers was "Little Latin Lupe Lu" released under the label Moonglow Records, and they appeared regularly on the television show Shindig!

 In 1964, they appeared in a show at the Cow Palace near San Francisco and met the music producer Phil Spector, whose group The Ronettes was also in the show.
 Spector was impressed and signed them to his own label Philles Records.
 Their first No. 1 was "You've Lost That Lovin' Feelin'," produced by Phil Spector in 1964.
 Follow-up hits included "Unchained Melody," which was actually a Hatfield solo performance.
 After the success of "Unchained Melody", Spector then started recording older standards with the Righteous Brothers such as "Ebb Tide", which Hatfield also performed solo, and it reached the Top 5.
 Both "Unchained Melody" and "Ebb Tide" were songs he had performed with his first group, the Variations.
 Another two of the last songs the duo recorded with Philles Records, "The White Cliffs of Dover" and "For Sentimental Reasons", were performed solo by Hatfield.

 In 1966, the Righteous Brothers left Spector and signed with Verve/MGM Records, and had a hit with "(You're My) Soul and Inspiration".
 However the duo broke up in 1968, and Hatfield teamed with singer Jimmy Walker (from The Knickerbockers) using the Righteous Brothers name on the MGM label.
 The new partnership released an album but did not have much success.

 Solo career

 Hatfield recorded a number of singles as a solo artist.
 In 1963, Hatfield released an uncharted single, "Hot Tamales"/"I Need a Girl" on Moonglow Records.
 He released the self-penned "Hang Ups" and covers of older songs, but "Only You" was his only charted single, peaking at No. 95.
-In 1969, Hatfield also appeared in the TV movie The Ballad of Andy Crocker.
+In 1969, Hatfield also appeared in the ABC Movie of the Week titled The Ballad of Andy Crocker.

 In 1971, he released a solo album, Messin' in Muscle Shoals, recorded at the FAME Studios in Muscle Shoals in August 1970.
 However, MGM was in financial trouble, a scheduled single "The Promised Land"/"Woman You Got No Soul" was not released, and with little promotion the album largely went unnoticed.